How much weight is placed on the undergraduate GPA vs relative work experience?

 Non-Degree admission is not a form of probationary admission to a degree program.
 Non-degree registration in courses outside the admitting department may require the permission of the department offering the course.
 A maximum of twelve (12) credit hours earned in appropriate courses taken in non-degree status may be applied to an advanced degree program at Purdue.
 This is with departmental approval should the non-degree student later be admitted to an advanced degree program

 To apply, a proof of an undergraduate degree is required.
-Students can take an actual picture of their diploma and send via email jpg.
+Students may provide a transcript or upload a picture of their diploma.
 Statement of Purpose Essay and the Letters of Recommendation are not required to apply for Non-degree seeking.

 You will not be able to register for a course until you have been successfully admitted to a Purdue Department and are eligible.